norskeld/sigma/apps/docs/content/guides/error-recovery.md

 ## Placing commits

-There is no single right answer, but the following two rules of thumb work well for most grammars:
+There is no single right answer, but two rules of thumb work well for most grammars.

-- Commit after a token that makes the construct unambiguous.
+1. Commit after a token that makes the construct unambiguous.
 A keyword, an opening bracket or an operator usually means the parser is no longer choosing between alternatives.

-- Put recovery points where the language has a natural boundary.
+2. Put recovery points where the language has a natural boundary.
 Statement lists resynchronise on the terminator, argument lists on the closing bracket, block structures on balanced delimiters.
 Recovering at a level with no such boundary tends to produce noise.

 Sigma doesn't deduplicate or suppress diagnostics, so every recovery you allow ends up in `errors`.
-A recovery point per statement gives one error per broken statement; one per token gives far more.
+A recovery point per statement gives one error per broken statement, one per token gives far more.
 If the output looks like a cascade, the fix is usually a coarser recovery point rather than a filter after the fact.

 <!-- Links. -->